-The Institute's comments, outlined below, are based on a detailed review of the Greenbelt legislation and corresponding draft Plan.
-Comments related to the Growth Management legislation are also offered, but in a more general nature given the absence of the draft Growth Plan for concurrent consideration.
+The comments in our December 2004 submission were based on a detailed review of the Greenbelt legislation and corresponding draft Plan.
+Comments related to the Growth Management legislation were also offered, but in a more general nature given the absence of the draft Growth Plan for concurrent consideration.
 OPPI supports, in principle, strong policies and mechanisms to implement a meaningful strategy for growth management and to protect a Greenbelt Area legacy.
 We commend the Province for the substantial amount of work undertaken within an extremely ambitious timeframe.
-Given the tremendous growth challenges facing Ontario, in particular in the Greater Golden Horseshoe, the reinsertion of the Province's lead in planning to manage growth is welcomed.
+Given the tremendous growth challenges facing Ontario, in particular in the Greater Golden Horseshoe, the reinsertion of the Province's lead in planning to manage growth is welcome.